timj-code/cpp_nRF5_BLE_SDK/README.md

 - Light Weight.
 The whole SDK for BLE peripheral devices consists of only 8 .cpp files.

 - Fully functional.
-Includes all the functions a typical BLE device will need including bonding, ready for commercial use.
+Includes all the features a typical BLE device will need including bonding.

 - High efficiency.
 Code size is only 4.2k for the Blood Pressure example in Release mode (excluding SoftDevice itself).